-- How does the radius of a satellite's orbit affect its speed?
+- Explain how the radius of a satellite's orbit affects its speed

-- How do satellites stay in orbit even though they are not powered by anything?
+- Describe how satellites stay in orbit even though they are not powered by anything

-- What is the relationship between gravitational potential energy and position for a non-uniform field?
+- Derive the relationship between gravitational potential energy and position for a non-uniform field